mlum23/youtube-audio-batch-download/README.md

  This program also supports reading CSV files that contain valid URLs to a YouTube video/playlist.

- All downloaded files will be saved in a newly created file at the selected download path.
+ All downloaded files will be saved in a newly created folder at the selected download path.

   ## Demo